ghedo/pktizr/_sources/pktizr.txt

 Send the given amount of duplicate packets [default: 1].

-.. option:: -R, --randomize
+.. option:: -R, --shuffle

-Randomize the target IP addresses and ports, instead of processing them in order.
+Shuffle the target IP addresses and ports, instead of processing them in order.

 .. option:: -l, --local-addr=<addr>